 Brandhall Golf Course – your questions answered

-People have asked us a number of questions during the consultation on the future of Brandhall Golf Course.
+People have asked us a number of questions about the future of Brandhall Golf Course.
 We've answered some of your questions here.

 Questions and answers

 When did Cabinet decide to close the golf course?

 Following an extensive consultation, the council has considered people’s views.
 The consultation findings and considerations of the Safer Neighbourhoods and Active Communities Scrutiny Board formed part of a report to Cabinet on 27 May to enable members to make a final decision.
 Cabinet approved a recommendation to close the course and club house.

 Given that the course has been closed for more than two months due to the coronavirus outbreak, and it has not been possible for essential and planned maintenance to be carried out, it would take considerable time and money to return the course to playable use.

 This would also take resources and staff away from essential council services.
 With that in mind, the course remains closed following the Cabinet approving the recommendation regarding closure.